IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 |The cloud provider and Snowflake region hosting the account|Snowflake integration is currently available only on AWS in the US East (N. Virginia) region (region ID `us-east-1`).<br/> To verify your region, run the following command from within Snowflake interface:<br>`select CURRENT_REGION();` |
 |The UID2 client authentication key |To access the UID2 Operator Services as a registered UID2 partner, you must use the UID2 client authentication key during setup, which determines the endpoints and objects you can access through the share.
 After the setup is complete, the key is not required for accessing shared objects.|

+For details about managing data requests in Snowflake, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-marketplace-consumer.html).

 ### Using the UID2 Share
-To access and use the UID2 Share, do the following:
+To use the UID2 Share, do the following:

-1. Request and get the ACCOUNTADMIN role privileges.
-2. Access the available UID2 Share in Snowflake console.
+1. Access the available UID2 Share in Snowflake console.
-3. Create a new database from the UID2 Share by doing either of the following:
+2. Create a new database from the UID2 Share by doing either of the following:
    - Using the Snowflake console
    - Executing SQL statements like the following: